auth0/docs/articles/api/authentication/api-authz/_get-token.md

 ## Resource Owner Password and MFA

 In addition to username and password, you may also ask your users to provide an additional factor as proof of identity before issuing the requested tokens.

-In this case, the Resource Owner Password endpoint will return an `mfa_required` error along with an `mfa_token`.
-You can the `mfa_token` to request a challenge for the possession factor and validate it accordingly.
+The first step, is to request a challenge based on the challenge types supported by the Client application and the end-user (see next paragraph).
+This is an optional step, since it is not required if you already know that `otp` is supported.

+Next, you have to verify the MFA, using the `/oauth/token` endpoint and the challenge type specified in the first step: an OTP code, a recovery code, or an OOB challenge.

 ### MFA Challenge Request